Frequently Asked Questions

 Are there scholarships available?

 Yes!
 I accept applications on a rolling basis, so there are quite a few applicants from previous cycles, but if you need financial help, please reach out and I will do everything I can to help.
 Doing this work shouldn't be prohibitively expensive, so I have tried to price the workshop fairly.
 If you're able to pay 50%, please let me know in your application, it would be much appreciated.
 Though scholarships are awarded to many different kinds of people, preference is given to BIPOC, trans and non-binary folks, immigrants, people in bigger bodies, and people with disabilities.
-Please reach out to my assistant, [email protected] to apply.
+Please fill out this questionnaire to apply.

-Is this the same workshop that was previously offered?
+Is this the same workshop that you previously offered?

 Is this only for fat people?
 Or women?